ThunderVolt: Characteristics

 ThunderVolt stands 59.1 ft tall, has a track length of 1,246.7 ft, and achieves forces of 1.3 G's.
-Upon opening it was billed as Canada's fastest launch coaster, thus surpassing the previous 40 mi/h speed held by Backlot Stunt Coaster at Canada's Wonderland; the title will be relinquished back to said park upon AlpenFury's opening in 2025.
+Upon opening it was billed as Canada's fastest launch coaster, thus surpassing the previous 40 mi/h speed held by Backlot Stunt Coaster at Canada's Wonderland; the title was relinquished back to said park upon AlpenFury's opening in 2025.

 While at Miragica, Senzafiato – dubbed an Accelerator Coaster by Intamin – operated with a hydraulic launch system and single 3-car, 12-passenger train.
 When refurbishing the attraction, Zamperla swapped out the hardware with Linear Synchronous Motors (LSM's) for the new launch and their Lightning vehicle model for the train.
 The latter retains the original's capacity and features an aluminium-milled chassis without welds.
 During the refurbishment the coaster's red track and blue supports were repainted yellow and pink, respectively.
 In addition, an illuminated tunnel was built around the launch track.